Get involved in student life

-Being a student isn’t just about studying, it’s more than that.
-As a student, you can get involved in many different ways, whether you are here for an exchange semester or are taking a longer programme.
-A commitment is a good way into student life, especially if you are a new student in Sweden.
+Being a student isn’t just about studying, it’s so much more.
+As a student, you have many opportunities to get involved, whether you are here for an exchange semester or are taking a longer programme.
+Engaging in student activities is a great way to become part of student life, especially if you are new to Sweden.

 Institutions of higher education welcome committed students, and you can be active in different student associations based on your interests.
 These may be to do with sports, music, culture, stage productions or similar, but also student organisations such as student unions and sections where you can get involved in issues concerning your education and your higher education institution.